headmarsdengroup/headmarsdengroup.github.io/_posts/2026-02-10-new-JCP-fermionic.md

 ---
-title: New paper out in the Journal of Physical Chemistry!
+title: New paper out in the Journal of Chemical Physics!
 author_profile: false
 ---